DracoNibilis/data-representation-project/README.md

 ------
 ------

 Repository contains Web application in Flask that has a RESTful API and is linked to database.
 Web page consume the API and performs CRUD operations on data.
+Application is

 ------
 Files included: